Let’s take the mystery out of auto loans

 Learn more about consumer loans at The Bank of Missouri

 We hope this basic outline of the auto lending process helps as you embark on building your credit and purchasing a vehicle.
 Understanding how to budget for a down payment, the differences in lenders, term lengths and co-borrowers will give you the knowledge needed to follow the process with confidence.
 We hope we’ve removed some of the mystery surrounding auto loans.
 Our best tip to look out for you is to send you to the banker you already know and trust to help with your financing needs.
-Know your budget, what you can afford and plan well so you can enjoy the process of buying your vehicle and establish credit for the future.
+Know your budget, what you can afford and plan well so you can enjoy the process of buying your vehicle and establishing credit for the future.